hawk2050/FritzBoxMonitor/README.md

 # FritzBoxMonitor
 Utility for monitoring internet data use on residential connection that uses a FritzBox router.
 This utility should be executed on a periodic basis, e.g via cron job, via the bash script wrapper.
+I have used an Anaconda virtual environment to set up all python package dependencies, though thisn't isn't necessary if you'd rather install into system python paths.
+If so then the shell script will need to be modified.
+The Python package fritzconnection is used which is available via pip install, or source and some documentation is available at https://bitbucket.org/kbr/fritzconnection.